nancyorgan/CBS_Practice/README.md

 ```
 The starred repo is the current one.

+#### When you forgot to pull
+press "i"
+write your merge message
+press "esc"
+write ":wq"
+then press enter

 ## Homework:
 Create branches with new content.
 Next Monday, we will work with these.